bu-ist/bu-navigation/readme.txt

 == Changelog ==

+= 1.2.21 =

+* Updates npm dependencies and Grunt toolchain
+* Additions and changes to related to PHP code standards

+= 1.2.20 =

+* Fix for jQuery bug in the "Add Link" functionality.

 = 1.2.19 =

 * Update deprecated jQuery methods for 5.5 compatibility.
 (For 5.5, there is still a known bug with the "Add Link" functionality that adds external links to the navigation tree, which will be patched in a future release.)